MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/native-embedding-architecture.md

 ---
-title: The native embedding architecture
+title: The Native Embedding SDK
-description: The native embedding architecture
+description: The Native Embedding SDK
 ---

-To improve performance when embedding multiple visualizations, use the native embedding API.
+To improve performance when embedding multiple visualizations, use the Native Embedding SDK.
 See the following pages for more information:

 - [Embed multiple visualizations on a page](embed-multiple-viz.md)